Rapper YG Announces That He’ll Push Back Album Release Because Of Nipsey Hussle’s Murder

 — Page Six (@PageSix) April 4, 2019

-“It’s one of the biggest gangs,” he said of the Rollin 60s in an interview with Vlad TV, five years ago.
+“It’s one of the biggest gangs,” he said of the Rollin 60s in an interview with Vlad TV five years ago.
 “One of the biggest Crip gangs…Our generation was kinda responsible for like putting it on the map in terms of like hustling and business.
 You know what I’m saying?
 Making moves outside of the streets.
 And taking it to a corporate level.
 Not necessarily gangbanging, but taking the legacy of our area to like the corporate level.”

 Nipsey Hussle did just that.
 He went from being a “gang-banger” to being the owner of several businesses in the Crenshaw district where he grew up.
-Unfortunately, he was shot in front of one of those enterprises on Sunday, his flagship retail store, The Marathon.
+Unfortunately, he was shot in front of one of those enterprises on Sunday, his flagship retail store The Marathon.